moehoshio/NekoLauncher/doc/server.md

         ```json
         {
-            "core": "v0.0.1",
-            "res": "v0.0.1",
+            "feedbacklog" : {
+                "coreVersion": "string",
+                "resourceVersion": "string",
-            "os": "osx",
+                "os": "string",
-            "time": "timestamp",
+                "timestamp": int,
-            "log": "feedback content"
+                "log": "string"
             }
+        }
         ```

         - Return 204 for success, 400 for client error, 500 for server error.
-        - For example, if either the core or res version is a non-existent version, return a client error.
+        - For example, if either the core or resource version is a non-existent version, return a client error.

+### Implementation Example

 The server can be implemented in any language.
 Below is an example of the above API implemented using PHP:

+Note: This should not be used in production environments.

 - `/v1/api/maintenance` :

     ```php